 Is it possible that today organization transformation is an 'a-theoretical' field of practice?

 Is it possible that there aren't any best-practice interventions to profile?

 Is it possible that, without an authoritative conceptual model, there may be no best-practice interventions worth profiling?

-If we're assessing the situation accurately, it would be presumptuous for us to highlight any one intervention as a best practice option.
-Whether the intervention was one being implemented by a solo OT coach or consultant, or it was one being implemented by a major consulting firms, we believe there can't be best practice interventions to profile if no authoritative sense of agreement is available in the field about what OT is or should be.
+When we evaluate the “best practices” using this criteria, what we find isn’t general agreement.
+What we find is that the world’s biggest, most successful consulting houses each have their own OT definitions and their own best practices.
+So, in this situation, we think it would be presumptuous for us to highlight any one intervention here as a best practice option for the entire OT field.
+Whether an intervention is one being implemented by a solo OT coach or consultant, or it is one that’s being implemented by on of the world’s major consulting firms, we believe there can't be best practice interventions to profile if no authoritative sense of agreement is available in the field about what OT is or should be.

 So, we're stepping back.
 We'll continue to think through the questions we're asking.
 They're too important to let them go.
 But, for now, we've decided not to profile any Best-Practice Interventions.
 Your observations, comments, and questions are welcome.